stackhpc/ansible-role-libvirt-vm/README.md

       `true`.

     - `boot_firmware`: Can be one of: `bios`, or `efi`.
 Defaults to `bios`.

+    - `cloud_init_enabled`: Whether to enable cloud-init for this VM.
+Default is `false`.

+    - `cloud_init_user_data`: Cloud-init user configuration in YAML format.
+      You can find examples of the format here: [Cloud-init User Data Examples](https://docs.cloud-init.io/en/latest/reference/examples.html)

+    - `cloud_init_meta_data`: Optional cloud-init metadata in YAML format.

+    - `cloud_init_network_config`: Optional custom network configuration in YAML format.
+      If not specified, network configuration will be generated from interface settings.
+      You can find examples of the format here: [Cloud-init Network Configuration](https://docs.cloud-init.io/en/latest/reference/network-config-format-v2.html)

     - `xml_file`: Optionally supply a modified XML template.
 Base customisation off the default `vm.xml.j2` template so as to include the expected jinja